 What is an Injury Prevention Program?

-OSHA defines injury and illness prevention programs as a proactive tool employers can use to identify and remedy workplace hazards before workers are hurt.
+OSHA defines injury and illness prevention programs as proactive tools employers can use to identify and remedy workplace hazards before workers are hurt.

-A successful injury prevention program will focus the following elements:
+A successful injury prevention program will focus on the following elements:

 - Management leadership: Participation from executives, supervisors, and team leaders will set the stage for a successful injury prevention program and encourage a culture of safety.